EXPERT INSIGHTS featuring Ainslie Brosig

 To dig into some real-world strategies, we spoke with Ainslie Brosig, Executive Director of the expERIEnce Children’s Museum in Erie, Pennsylvania.
 Ainslie has spent years cultivating partnerships, transforming her museum’s reputation, and building lasting community support.
 Her insights reveal how creativity, persistence, and a personal touch can turn fundraising into a rewarding part of the process.

 That kind of alignment makes sponsorships feel purposeful rather than transactional.
-Ainslie keeps a “wish list” board filled with potential partners and ideas to revisit as new opportunities arise.
+To complement this approach, Ainslie keeps a “wish list” board filled with potential partners and ideas to revisit as new opportunities arise.
 Many of these relationships develop slowly, starting with small donations or event sponsorships before growing into larger collaborations.
 Throughout it all, she keeps things personal—sending handwritten notes, expressing gratitude, and sharing updates that keep donors connected to the museum’s journey.

 That honesty resonates.
 She avoids anything that feels like a sales pitch, focusing instead on showing donors how their support fits within the museum’s mission.
 For many companies, sponsorships are part of their community outreach or marketing strategy—an opportunity to connect with families, boost visibility, and show civic pride.
 Employees often take pride knowing their workplace is helping create joyful, educational experiences for local children.